 The Kent Police Museum is a free educational and fun experience for the whole family, which looks at the history and development of one of the UK’s largest police forces.

-- see the evidence that brought criminals to justice in Kent in our crime room.
+see the evidence that brought Kent criminals to justice in our crime room

-Our collection spans the history of Kent Police from 1857 to the present day, including the Borough forces and crimes committed in the County.
-Like most museums, we work hard to document and catalogue our growing collection in line with UK museum professional standards.
+Like most museums, many items are poorly recorded, and work continues to document and catalogue our growing collection in line with UK museum professional standards.